We're an affiliate

 To dispel these fears, we relied on past studies conducted to evaluate the accuracy of home soil testing kits.
 One such study made use of several colorimetric home test kits that were available at the time.
 Samples were collected from different areas and prepared for testing.

 A portion of each sample was tested using the home testing kits while the remainder was forwarded for laboratory testing.
-Standard laboratory testing processes were applied as prescribed by Agriculture and Natural Resources Analytical Laboratory, University of California, Davis.
+Standard laboratory testing processes were applied as prescribed by the Agriculture and Natural Resources Analytical Laboratory, University of California, Davis.

 Tests for nitrates, phosphates, potassium oxides, and PH were done in the laboratory and using kits.
 Four of the five test kits returned reading for all four parameters except for one which did not return readings for PH.
 These results were compared with the laboratory results.